NREL/OpenStudio-ERI/BuildResidentialHPXML/README.md

 **Location: Site Type**

 The terrain/shielding of the home, for the infiltration model.
-Defaults to 'Suburban, Normal' for single-family detached and manufactured home and 'Suburban, Well-Shielded' for single-family attached and apartment units.

 - **Name:** ``location_site_type``
 - **Type:** ``Choice``